johnhe4/nvenc_h265_transparency/README.md

 This will generate a single `.265` file in the current directory.
 This file will not play in standard players; it must first be packed into a container such as mp4.

->TODO: NEED TO FIGURE THIS OUT because FFmpeg does not support HEVC alpha layers yet :(
+>TODO: NEED TO FIGURE THIS OUT because muxers don't support HEVC alpha layers yet :(
 >
+> Here are some of the fails:
+>
 >`ffmpeg -i output.265 -c:v copy -tag:v hvc1 -time_base <fpsn>/<fpsd> output.mp4`
+>
+>`mp4box -add output.265 -new output.mp4 `
+>
+>`mp4mux --track h265:output.265 output.mp4`

 Enjoy!